 - Mouth Care: The caregiver should assist in brushing the teeth if necessary, and they should provide daily cleaning for dentures.

 - Hair: Shampooing, massaging the scalp and then drying should be done at least once or twice a week.

-- Shaving: A clean-shaven gentleman feels better.
+- Shaving: For men, being clean-shaven often feels better.
 For the ladies, a bit of lipstick can help finish the look and inspire confidence.

 - Dressing: A clean body and clean clothes are important both physically and emotionally.
 A favorite flannel shirt or a spring-like floral dress can add comfort, a sense of familiarity or even improve the client’s mindset and outlook.
 It is incumbent on the caregiver to ensure that there is always an adequate supply of fresh clothing, and that their care recipient’s preferences are taken into consideration.

-Toileting or incontinence care may be embarrassing to the one being cared for.
+Toileting or incontinence care may be embarrassing to the care recipient.
 However, regular elimination is important to avoid infection or other complications such as constipation or impaction.
 If physically or mentally disabled, the caregiver should assist their client to the toilet.

 Incontinence garments are made to pull moisture away from the skin, but they cannot prevent all irritation or skin breakdown.
 It is recommended that the caregiver check for incontinence every two or three hours and clean the genital area carefully, using barrier cream as needed.

 Your caregiver should be able to plan and prepare appetizing and nutritious meals that appeal to the average client.
 Here are a few considerations:

 - Dietary restrictions: The caregiver should be made aware of any dietary restrictions and asked to follow them.

 - The client’s preferences: It is naturally important that your loved one’s preferences be considered.
 If the client insists he or she hates spinach, don’t try to serve it no matter how good it may be for them.